 Would it have killed her to be gracious or focused or even just concise to an apology she did not earn or even deserve?
 Sarah Palin seems to be about squandered opportunity.
 She was given a platform almost for free, and she just keeps on screwing it up, opting for politics over policy or even civility.
 She is officially not worth my time anymore.

-I am in complete agreement with Sarah and click here Todd Palin that joking about raping a 14 year old is absolutely wrong, heinous, shameful, and inexcusable, and the person or people responsible for this evocation are deserving of an uprising against them.
+I am in complete agreement with Sarah and notary in baton rouge Todd Palin that joking about raping a 14 year old is absolutely wrong, heinous, shameful, and inexcusable, and the person or people responsible for this evocation are deserving of an uprising against them.
 Those responsible are the Palins themselves.
 By twisting the premise, subjects, and meaning of a late night joke, Mrs. and Mr. Palin have shown tasteless and offensive ambition that knows no bounds, using their daughter Willow as mere waste to fuel their politically motivated smear campaign against – well, who ever is convenient at the time.

 By now, most are familiar with the controversy.
 But with all the spinning in the last week, let me transcribe David Letterman’s crime verbatim: